Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Introduction

 \section{Introduction}

-The presence of Dark Matter (DM), is one of the most possible explanations for a lot of astrophysical observations \cite{R4, R5, R6, R7, R8, R9, R10, R11, R1010}.
-Results reported by WMAP in \cite{WMAP}, indicates that DM represents around 23\% of the observed universe's mass, in agreement with the results from the Planck mission reported in \cite{planck}, according to the $\Lambda$CDM model.\\ One of the possible candidates of DM particles are the Weakly Interacting Massive Particles WIMPs, these hypothetical particles are assumed to be non-interacting or at least weakly interacting with the baryonic matter, except the gravitational interaction as assumed.
-Consequently, the strategy of the detection of non-interacting particles in general, and DM candidates in particular, at the particle colliders, is based on the detection of missing energy, as long as DM particles can cross a detector's material without successful interactions, this methodology is applied for the search for DM at the CMS and ATLAS detectors at the LHC \cite{DMcern,R1}.\\
+The presence of Dark Matter (DM), is one of the most possible explanations for lot of astrophysical observations \cite{R6, R7, R8, R9, R11, R1010}.
+Results that was reported by the Planck mission in \cite{planck} indicates that DM represents around 27\% of the observed universe's mass, according to the $\Lambda$CDM model.\\

+One of the possible candidates of DM particles are the Weakly Interacting Massive Particles WIMPs, these hypothetical particles are assumed to be weakly-interacting with the baryonic matter.
+Consequently, the strategy of the detection of such particles at the particle colliders is inferred by measuring the momentum imbalance in an event (or missing energy), as DM particles can cross a detector's material without significant interactions.
+This methodology is applied for the search for DM by the CMS and ATLAS collaborations at the LHC.\\